AI has transformed the relationship between customers and businesses, along with customer expectations and what they consider good customer service.

 If you build a text classifier with MonkeyLearn, you’ll be able to gain more accurate insights because you train your model with your own customer support data and tags.

 The great news – building your own classifier involves just a few steps:

 There are some best practices for ticket tagging, which you should check out before you start defining your tags.

-Artificial Intelligence (AI) is revolutionizing customer care, improving agents’ daily workflows and leading to faster, smarter and more personalized customer experiences.
+Artificial Intelligence (AI) is revolutionizing customer service, streamlining workflows, and leading to faster, smarter, and more personalized customer experiences.